Cool Old Games

 In Lo-Ball games, the aim is to put together the worst possible Poker hand, rather than the best.
 As such, Players who wager on the Lo-Ball bonus are able to still win a sizeable payout even if they have bad cards.

-However, Players must complete all three raises and make it to the Showdown in order to receive a payout for their bonuses.
+However, Players must complete all three raises and make it to the Showdown to receive a payout for their bonuses.
 They do not, however, have to beat the Dealer.

 MeldPayout